-New series of works on socialist realism 'Goodbye, Lenin!' was developed from artist's submissions to a group show displayed in several cities in Ukraine at the beginning of 2017.
-The exhibition – ‘Mausoleum Renaissance’ – was focused on retrospective view at soviet time 25 years after Soviet system fell apart.
+New series of works on socialist realism ‘Ugh, Vova, Vova…’ was developed after a group show displayed in several cities in Ukraine at the beginning of 2017.
+The exhibition – ‘Mausoleum Renaissance’ – was focused on retrospective view at Soviet time 25 years after Soviet system fell apart.
 It requested from artists a contemporary perspective on what is known as ‘life behind the iron curtain’.

-Despite mixed feelings associated with the socialist era, it is important to provide a space for all views and experiences, especially when they come directly from artists who witnessed that time of the history.
-Every painting is certainly more than just a sarcastic memory flash, it is a personal story, it is a virtual touch to that mystic life in USSR.
+Despite mixed feelings associated with the socialist era, it is important to provide a space for all views and experiences.
+Every painting is certainly more than just a recollection of time known for hypocritical and cynical Soviet art serving totalitarian regime, – it is also a personal story, it is a virtual touch to that mystic life in USSR.

-Original 'kitsch' style brings a flavor of irony (or even a sarcasm), which even a quarter of a century would not have been possible.
-Each artwork was paired with a prototype, an existing painting (or print) made during USSR times: almost identical scenes but with a modern twist.
+Artworks are full of irony (or even a sarcasm) with regards to main ideological cliche and stereotypes of Soviet propaganda and pomposity of officious state entourage.
 However, even this is not it: all paintings are full of symbols and riddles, which intrigue and complement the overall experience from the past era in intellectual as well as emotional way.

 In a new series, the artist used original paintings from socialist time promoted in youth (pioneer) camps, cultural centers, ‘red corners’ and party offices at factories and manufactories.